nikobockerman/adventofcode-cpp/README.md

 managed using `conan`.
 Conan generates a toolchain file that allows CMake project to easily find those dependencies.

+## Installing dependencies with Conan

 CMakePresets.json contains official cmake configurations and serves as an example for how to build this repository with CMake.
-These configurations assume that `conan install` has been executed using `-if conan-install` flag in order to get the `conan_toolchain.cmake` file generated to the specified directory.
+These configurations assume that `conan install .` has been executed by applying `tools.cmake.cmake_layout:build_folder_vars="['settings.compiler']"` conf option in order for conan to generates CMakePresets.json with expected preset names.

+See ConanInstall.bat for example commands to run conan install.

+## Building

+Use CMake presets for configuring and building.
+Or your IDE directly.

+**Currently only known compiler capable of building the project is MSVC from Visual Studio 17.5**